 Safeguarding Iowa’s quality of life

-Iowa’s quality of life is what has drawn so many families like mine to Ankeny.
+Iowa’s quality of life has drawn many families, including mine, to Ankeny.
 But short-term thinking in the legislature has put that quality of life at risk.
-I will dedicate my legislative service to restoring Iowa’s commitments to critical priorities such as public schools that prepare our children for challenges that lie ahead, healthcare that can help all Iowans live longer, happier lives, and clean water that we can all feel confident drinking and having fun in.
-I believe in addressing our state’s priorities in a fiscally responsible manner, with a balanced budget.
-But we can do this only if we commit to conducting honest, transparent discussions about our priorities.
+I will work to restore Iowa’s commitments to critical priorities such as public schools that prepare our children for challenges that lie ahead; healthcare that can help all Iowans live longer, happier lives; and developing and maintaining good-paying 21st-century jobs.
+I believe our state can accomplish this in a fiscally responsible manner, with a balanced budget.
+We will do this only if we commit to conducting honest, transparent discussions about our priorities.

 Making Iowa a leader in solving our environmental crisis